SOFTWARE DEVELOPMENT TECHNIQUES IN INDUSTRIAL ENVIRONMENT

 Learning outcomes of the course unit

 The aim of the course is to introduce students to the issues and techniques related to the programming of software applications in the industrial field, with an in-depth analysis of the main .NET / C # development techniques and software version control.
-The course also intends to provide students with basic skills on Digital Factory issues and experiences.

 Course contents summary